The Veteran (short story collection): Stories

-An unidentified elderly man is kicked half to death by a pair of thugs in London in a mugging gone wrong (when he resists and injures them badly).
+An unidentified elderly man is kicked half to death by a pair of thugs in London in a mugging gone wrong (when he resists and injures one of them badly).
 The police identify and apprehend the pair.
-By then the elderly man has succumbed to his injuries in hospital, but with the evidence and testimony available, the prosecution is certain of life imprisonment for the 2 criminals.

-But they are acquitted when one of the best attorneys of the UK approaches the court and becomes their pro-bono counsellor for no apparent reason, winning the case.

-Cryptically, after the judgement has been read out, the attorney ignores his 2 clients and shakes the hand of the lead detective, who angrily brushes it off, and tells him that, that even though he may not believe it, "today, Justice has won", before rushing out of the courtroom.

-Soon after the dismissal of the case, the detectives identify the dead man as a former SAS / BATT trooper who served in "The Battle of Mirbat", Oman.

-Shockingly, they discover that the very same lawyer who argued and won the dismissal of the two thugs was the commanding officer of the dead man in that same battle, together fending off an attack of 300-400 men and forming a tight-knit bond for life, among the soldiers and officer.

-Realisation dawns on the detectives and soon, they realise the 2 thugs would now meet a fate worse than life imprisonment.
-And sure enough, a few weeks later, the bodies of the two men are found at the bottom of a lake, strangled by piano wire - in a case that is eventually closed as "unsolved".
+By then the elderly man has succumbed to his injuries in hospital, but with the evidence and testimony available, the prosecution is certain of life imprisonment for the two criminals.
+But they are acquitted when a Queen's Counsel approaches the solicitor of the two accused men and becomes their Legal Aid barrister for no apparent reason, winning the case.
+Cryptically, after the judgement has been read out, the attorney ignores his clients and shakes the hand of the inspector leading the police investigation, who angrily brushes it off saying that he hopes the QC is proud of himself: they killed that old man and thanks to him they would be at liberty to repeat their crimes.
+The advocate responds whispering that it may surprise the inspector, "but it has to do with the triumph of justice".
+Soon after the dismissal of the case, the detectives identify the dead man as a former SAS paratrooper who served in "The Battle of Mirbat", Oman.
+Shockingly, they discover that the very same Queen's Counsellor who argued and won the dismissal of the two thugs was the commanding officer of the dead man in that same battle, together fending off an attack of 300-400 men and forming a tight-knit bond for life, among the soldiers and officer.
+Realization dawns on the detectives and soon, they realize the two thugs would now meet a fate worse than life imprisonment.
+And sure enough, a few weeks later, the bodies of the two men are found at the bottom of a lake, strangled by piano wire, in a case that is eventually closed as "unsolved": the justice referred to by the QC was not that of the Old Bailey but of the Old Testament.